-If this is not the case, a frozen AC may be due to a lack of refrigerant.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to completely push the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 - Go to the thermostat and turn off your air conditioner completely.

 Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make a professional diagnosis of the specific problem with your air conditioner and let you know what kind of air conditioner service you will need to repair the problem.
-Call Service Experts at today or go online to make your air conditioner service appointment now.
+Call All American Air Service Experts at 386-310-2061 today or go online to make your air conditioner service appointment now.